Captnfresh/Load-Balancer_Solution_With_Nginx/README.md

 1. Register a Domain Name using any domain registrar (e.g., GoDaddy, Bluehost).

+image 7

 2. Assign an Elastic IP to your Nginx server and associate your domain name with this Elastic IP.

-3. Follow this guide to allocate an Elastic IP and associate it with your EC2 instance.
+3. Follow the guide above to allocate an Elastic IP and associate it with your EC2 instance.

 4. Update the A record in your domain registrar to point to the Elastic IP of your Nginx server.